Accounting Cost-Volume-Profit Analysis

 Contribution Margin per Unit x Unit Sales = Fixed Costs + Profits

-Therefore, a required unit sale for a given desired income can be calculated as follows:
+Therefore, a required unit sales for a given desired profit can be calculated as follows:

 Unit Sales =